brave-intl/bat-ledger/README.md

 ## Testing contribution

 If you are testing contributions locally (not with e2e automated tests) you need to add surveyors manually.
-You can do this by running bellow command when ledger service is running.
+You can do this by running below command when ledger service is running.
 ```
 curl -X POST --header 'Authorization: Bearer foobarfoobar' --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{"adFree":{"fee":{"USD":5},"votes":50,"altcurrency":"BAT","probi":"27116311373482831368"}}' 'http://127.0.0.1:3001/v2/surveyor/contribution'
 ```